figaw/praqma.com/_posts/2016-04-01-code-academy.md

 ## How do I get involved?

 Spaces will be limited by the locations we find, so there will be a selection process involved.
-If you are interested in attending please [fill out the form below](#interested) - If you have _any_ questionn then just mail at [code-academy@praqma.com](mailto:code-academy@praqma.com).
+If you are interested in attending please [click on the link below](#interested) - If you have _any_ questions then just mail at [code-academy@praqma.com](mailto:code-academy@praqma.com).

 ## My company loves this idea!
 Can we sponsor?